JBlitzar/stor/JOURNAL.md

 The PR was comically large because of vendored TinyUSB being included (had to edit library.json), it's actually about 500 SLOC, and, like I said, it's mostly config / plumbing.

+oh also because kicad was edited, and S-expressions take up many lines.

 ![](doc/pr.png)

 Also dropped in my FPGA flashing docs.